saitanay/ragcloud-demo/README.md

 # MovieHub

-MovieHub is a modern movie listing and recommendation web application built with Next.js.
+RagCloud MovieHub is a movie listing and recommendation web application built with Next.js.
 It leverages RagCloud's powerful API to deliver intelligent search and personalized movie recommendations, providing users with an enhanced browsing experience on both web and mobile platforms.

 ## Table of Contents